aicpslab/certified-data-driven-feedback-sim/README.md

 **(iii) Hard-constraint satisfaction and recursive feasibility.**
 No hard-constraint violations were observed over the tested initial conditions and prediction horizons, and recursive feasibility was maintained throughout the simulations.

-These results are intended to demonstrate the complete workflow of the proposed method, from offline construction to closed-loop realization, and to evaluate its overall behavior in a finite-horizon constrained-control setting.
-The benchmark is not intended to position the proposed controller as a direct replacement for MPC, but rather to provide a controlled closed-loop setting in which reference-behavior recovery, constraint satisfaction, recursive feasibility, and online execution time can be assessed together.
+Taken together, the benchmark demonstrates the proposed synthesis from offline construction to direct online feedback realization, with close reference-behavior recovery and low measured latency while satisfying the hard constraints and maintaining recursive feasibility.
+The proposed method is not tied to MPC or to this benchmark: here, MPC provides the reference behavior and compiled baseline, while the lateral-vehicle benchmark provides a finite-horizon closed-loop setting in which these properties can be evaluated together.

+## Citation

+This repository accompanies the manuscript **“Certified Data-Driven Feedback Synthesis under Lifted Hard Polyhedral Constraints,”** which is currently under review.
+Full bibliographic information and a persistent publication link will be added here once available.

+If you use the code or numerical results in this repository, please cite the associated manuscript.
+Complete citation information will be updated upon publication.

+## Additional information

+For questions regarding reproduction of the benchmark or the provided implementation, please open an issue in this repository or contact the authors.
+For MATLAB toolbox installation, licensing, or platform-specific issues, please refer to the corresponding MathWorks documentation.

+The provided MEX binaries target 64-bit Windows (`.mexw64`) and were generated and tested in the environment listed above.